 I assumed it would be a “greatest hits” playlist of cherry-picked movements from the usual suspects.
-Boy, what I wrong!
+Boy, was I wrong!

 It turned out to be a carefully chosen historical survey of the symphony, beginning where standard music histories begin (Sammartini, Stamitz) and continuing up into the 21st century.
 Along the way, there are in fact “usual suspects” (Mozart 41, Beethoven 3, Berlioz Fantastique, to name just three).
 But I was delighted to hear music by composers I did not previously know.
 To hear symphonies I had only read about.
 To be surprised with symphonies by composers whom I do not associate with the form.
 Much of this is probably just my ignorance or incomplete education.